Zylann/godot_voxel/doc/source/module_development.md

 Once you are done profiling, don't forget to remove these lines, otherwise profiling data will accumulate in memory without being retrieved.

 !!! note
     Tracy has a concept of frame mark, which is usually provided by the application, to tell the profiler when each frame begins.
-Godot does not provide profiling macros natively, so the frame mark was hacked into `VoxelServer` process function.
+Godot does not provide profiling macros natively, so the frame mark was hacked into `VoxelEngine` process function.
 This allows to see frames of the main thread in the timeline, but they will be offset from their real beginning.

 This way of integrating Tracy was based on this [commit by vblanco](https://github.com/vblanco20-1/godot/commit/2c5613abb8c9fdb5c4bfe3b52fdb665a91b43579)